-Every person has a different hair type, length, thickness, and texture, which means that everyone’s hair grows a little differently.
-However, regardless of hair type, there are three distinct phases of hair growth and a fourth shedding phase that all hair follicles go through.
+Every person has a distinct hair type, length, thickness, and texture, which means everyone’s hair grows a little differently.
+However, regardless of hair type, all hair follicles go through three phases of hair growth and a fourth shedding phase.

 1. Anagen Phase